 The North Pole Limited on the TVR (Chattanooga, TN)

-Another of our favorites!
 During the magical holiday season, trains take riders on an imaginary journey to the North Pole.
 Along the way, you’ll be treated to refreshments and storytelling while you write your own personal letter to Santa.
 As the North Pole Limited train gently rolls down the rails, a number of lighted displays can be seen outside.

 Once the train pulls into the “North Pole,” Santa will greet the train and the car hosts will deliver your personal messages to Santa himself.
 Before leaving the Elves will deliver their famous North Pole hot chocolate for your journey back to Grand Junction.
+Select dates November 20-December 23, 2021

 Hiwassee Holiday Train (Delano, TN)